ttab/typescript-api-client/README.md

 ### getOrganizationUsers()

-List the users belonging to the same organzation as the current user.
+List the users belonging to the same organization as the current user.
 Requires the user to have the `admin` access level, and the token to have the `admin` scope.